opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 Ensure your external server also allows SSH from the OpenCRVS manager node.
 Follow the same process as per the workers

+Create an inventory file `your-environment.ini`.
+You can use the example file in `example-environment.ini`.

 Run the Ansible playbook configuration script from your client computer (You must have Ansible installed, a Dockerhub account & a Papertrail account - remove Papertrail config from playbook if you do not wish to use the logging service.
 We recommend you use an external Logging service to have live access to logs):

 ```